prof-rossetti/internet-technologies/projects/personal-website/project.md

-Website Style | Website is reasonably well styled. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website contains a creative and unique set of content. | 10% Dev Process | Submitted via remote Git repository which reflects an incremental revision history | 20%
+Website Style | Website is reasonably well styled. | 10% Website Style | Website is "responsive" when window is resized to a mobile device width. | 10% Website Content | Website contains a creative and unique set of content. | 10% Dev Process | Submitted via remote Git repository which reflects an incremental revision history. | 20%

 This rubric is tentative, and may be subject to slight adjustments during the grading process.